13197963/13197963.github.io/learnJournal.md

-### Document and Communicate their Capabilities to Contribute to a Workplace and Engage in Workplace Learning
+### Objective 2 - Document and Communicate their Capabilities to Contribute to a Workplace and Engage in Workplace Learning